 “Lack of product knowledge when you ask a sales associate a question.”

 Employees who don’t know what they’re doing aren’t just bad for customer service, they can also diminish sales and loyalty.

 That’s why it’s important to invest in top-notch training for your staff.
 For best results, use a combination of training materials and practices to improve knowledge and retention.

 As Maxim Fishman, Dean of Vend U says, “One format may not be enough to answer the needs of diverse learners.”

 To ensure the success of your training efforts, utilize two or more learning methods to educate your staff.
 For example, you can verbally teach your employees about company policies, then reinforce the information through handouts or videos so they can refresh their memories when they need to do.

-Or, if you’re training your staff on how to use software such as your POS or inventory system, it’s best to demonstrate the programs in person, and then refer them to how-to videos that they can come back to.
+Or, if you’re training your staff on how to use systems such as your POS or inventory software, it’s best to demonstrate the programs in person, and then refer them to how-to videos that they can come back to.

 Another staff training tip that’s been proven to work is role-playing.
 Gary Johnson, a Senior Consultant at Prevention Advisors, says that role playing sessions not only help employees practice, they can also increase their confidence.